Battersea Bridge: Takeover and public ownership

 Inspections by the Chief Engineer of the Metropolitan Board of Works, Sir Joseph Bazalgette, following the purchase found that Battersea Bridge was in such poor condition that it was unable to be repaired safely.
-In 1883 it was restricted to pedestrian traffic only, and in 1885 it was demolished to make way for a new bridge designed by Bazalgette.
+In 1883 it was restricted to pedestrian traffic only, and in 1885 it was demolished by John Mowlem and Co., who also built a temporary footbridge, to make way for a new bridge designed by Bazalgette.